Raw Corn Salad with Tomatoes, Feta, and Herbs

 - Line a shallow bowl or plate with a kitchen towel.
 Use one hand to hold an ear of corn in place upright atop the kitchen towel.
 With your other hand, use a knife to cut off two to three rows of kernels at a time by sliding the knife down the cob.
 Get as close to the cob as you can.

-- Transfer corn to a bowl with the tomatoes, and herbs.
-Add 1/2 teaspoon kosher salt and pepper to taste.
-Add 1/4 cup olive oil and 2 tablespoons fresh lime juice.
+- Transfer corn to a large bowl, along with the tomatoes, and herbs.
+Season with a big pinch of salt and pepper to taste.
+Add the olive oil and fresh lime juice.
 Toss and taste.
-Add another 1/2 teaspoon salt (or to taste) if necessary and more pepper to taste.
+Adjust with more salt and more pepper to taste.
 If it needs more acidity, add more lime.
-If it needs more dressing, drizzle in the remaining 2 tablespoons oil.
-Toss.
+If it’s too sharp, drizzle in more olive oil to taste.

-- Add the feta and toss again.
+- Add the feta and toss again, or, if you’re using burrata, break it over the salad.
 Serve immediately.
 (See notes above if you’d like to make this ahead of time.)

 - Prep Time: 20 minutes